Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/subsurf.rst

 .. figure:: /images/cubewithedgeloops.jpg

-   A Subsurf Level 2 Cube, the same with an extra Edge Loop, and the same with six extra Edge Loops.
+   Subdivision Level 2 Cube, the same with an extra Edge Loop, and the same with six extra Edge Loops.

-The Subsurf modifier demonstrates why good, clean topology is so important.
+The Subdivision Surface modifier demonstrates why good, clean topology is so important.
-As you can see in the figure, the Subsurf modifier has a drastic effect on a default Cube.
+As you can see in the figure, the Subdivision Surface modifier has a drastic effect on a default Cube.
 Until you add in additional Loops (with :kbd:`Ctrl-R`), the shape is almost unrecognizable as a cube.

 A mesh with deliberate topology has good placement of Edge Loops,